ProvTools/prov-cpl/README.md

 #### Installing ODBC data sources on Ubuntu

-The easiest way to add a data source is to use ODBCConfig available from the unixodbc-bin package.
-Alternatively, you can edit the /etc/odbc.ini file manually.
-For example, if you use the PostgreSQL ODBC driver, the database is running locally, and the database name is cpl, the appropriate configuration entry would be:
+The easiest way to add a data source is to use ODBCConfig available from the `unixodbc-bin` package.
+Alternatively, you can edit the `/etc/odbc.ini` file manually.
+For example, if you use the PostgreSQL ODBC driver, the database is running locally, and the database name is `cpl`, the appropriate configuration entry would be:

       [CPL]